 What to do

 To combat this problem, make sure your toddler is getting enough sleep.
-They need 11-14 hours every 24 hours, including naps.
+As we mentioned earlier, they need 11 to 14 hours every 24 hours, including naps.

 If your little one doesn’t get that much sleep, you may need to adjust their bedtime or reintroduce a nap during the day.